“Crypto assets as a class is moving from unproductive asset to a productive asset.” – Tim Ogilvie, Staked

 Special mention: Fixed Income Products

-Compared to all the other oppportunities where rewards are dynamically determined by network and market conditions, fixed income products will draw more traditional investors into the game with stable, predictable and regulated yield-generating products.
+Stable, predictable and regulated yield-generating products are very attractive for them.
 One great example for such fixed income opportunity is the BitBond Token which guarantees 1% yield each quarter (4% p.a.).
-We believe this market is totally underdeveloped and will grow significantly along with security tokens.
+We believe this market is totally underdeveloped and it will grow significantly along with security tokens.

 · Example: BitBond BB1 Shares